Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

         az config set core.login_experience_v2=off
         az login --tenant $TENANT_ID
         az config set core.login_experience_v2=on
-        az config set core.login_experience_v2=off
-        az login --tenant $TENANT_ID
-        az config set core.login_experience_v2=on
         ```

       - Azure CLI is targeting the Azure Subscription you want to deploy the resources to.
 To set target Azure Subscription, run

         ```bash
         az account set -s $AZURE_SUBSCRIPTION_ID
-        az account set -s $AZURE_SUBSCRIPTION_ID
         ```

       - (Skip this if you are using our devcontainer) Azure CLI is targeting the Azure DevOps organization and project you want to deploy the pipelines to.
 To set target Azure DevOps project, run
-      - (Skip this if you are using our devcontainer) Azure CLI is targeting the Azure DevOps organization and project you want to deploy the pipelines to.
-To set target Azure DevOps project, run

         ```bash
         az devops configure --defaults organization=$AZDO_ORGANIZATION_URL project=$AZDO_PROJECT
-        az devops configure --defaults organization=$AZDO_ORGANIZATION_URL project=$AZDO_PROJECT
         ```

-      - Create a `cluster.config.json` Spark configuration from the [`cluster.config.template.json`](./databricks/config/cluster.config.template.json) file.
-For the "node_type_id" field, select a SKU that is available from the following command in your subscription:
       - Create a `cluster.config.json` Spark configuration from the [`cluster.config.template.json`](./databricks/config/cluster.config.template.json) file.
 For the "node_type_id" field, select a SKU that is available from the following command in your subscription:

         ```bash